Chalupa: Description

+Regional variations

+Puebla

+In Puebla, chalupa refers to a dish made with small, flat tortillas which are served soft, rather than concave, crisp masa shells.
+In other parts of Mexico, this dish is referred to as "chalupa poblana".

+Hidalgo

+In Hidalgo, chalupas are normally made with flat fried corn tortillas, and on top is added green chili sauce, potato purée, white cheese, pulled chicken, lettuce and raddish.

-In the United States
+United States

 The widespread popularity of chalupas across Mexico has also influenced Mexican-style restaurant fare in the neighboring United States.
 Among notable examples in the US are fast-food versions, which, unlike its Mexican namesake, are fried tortilla shells topped with multiple ingredients.
 A thicker tortilla shell and multiple toppings have more in common with Navajo frybread and the use of frybread as the basis for a taco than the traditional savory chalupa found in Mexico.
+Del Taco in Rancho Cucamonga has been credited with bringing the chalupa to the United States in the early 1980s.
+Chalupas were first introduced to the national menu at Taco Bell in 1999.